wesleyem/th57/EPS.md

 > Warning: If attempting to achieve higher airspeeds, care must be taken to avoid excessive cyclic inputs coupled with large power settings that could lead to mast bumping or rapid nose tucking.

-> Warning: In the autorotation, maintain airspeed above minimum rate of descent airspeed until flare to avoid loss of yaw control.

-> Warning: Once the engine is secured, in the absence of torque, the lift produced by the vertical fin may tend to yaw the nose to the left at faster speeds.
-As airspeed slows and Nr decays, the decelerating rotorhead and swashplate friction will create additional left yaw, increasing the chance for rollover.
-Depending on landing profile, consideration should be given to leaving twist grip open until pulling collective at the bottom of the autorotation to allow control of yaw with twist grip.

 > Note: Depending on the nature of the failure and degree of damage, airspeeds between 50 to 72 KIAS may provide the best opportunity to maintain level flight.

 > Note: A non-typical nosedown attitude may be required to achieve a desired airspeed due to increased drag on the tail.